chisophugis/lbd/source/about.rst

 Chapter of ELF:

 Like many backend.
 Cpu0 support ELF obj format generated.
-The ELF format and binutils tools (not a part of LLVM) introduced and demonstrate backend designers how to use this ELF tool to verify and analysis the backend obj.
+The ELF format and binutils tools (not a part of LLVM) introduced and demonstrate the backend designers how to use this ELF tool to verify and analysis the backend obj.